 The VDD_MPU rail can deliver up to 1.2A.
-This rail is not accessible for use anywhere else on the board and only connects to the processor.
+This rail is not accessible for use anywhere else on the board and connects only to the processor.
 This rail defaults to 1.1V and can be scaled up to allow for higher frequency operation.
 Changing of the voltage is set via the I2C interface from the processor.

-6.1.9.7 VDDS DDR Rail
+6.1.9.7 VDDS_DDR Rail